 Economic relations between Germany and Malaysia have been very close for many years and are an essential element in the good relations between the two countries.

-Joint bodies and institutions include the Malaysian-German Chamber of Commerce and Industry and the German-Malaysian Institute (both established in 1991) which is engaged in vocational training.
+Joint bodies and institutions include the Malaysian-German Chamber of Commerce and Industry and the German-Malaysian Institute (both established in 1991), which is engaged in vocational training.

 Cooperation in the area of vocational training is becoming increasingly important.
-In the Malaysian government’s 11th Malaysia Plan, a basic strategy blueprint, the German concept of “Meister” (master craftsperson) is explicitly named as a role model for a Malaysian Meister.
+The previous Government had already explicitly mentioned the German concept of “Meister” (master craftsperson) as inspiration for a “Malaysian Meister” in a basic strategy blueprint, the 11th Malaysia Plan, and in its campaign prior to election the new Government called for the nationwide rollout of the German dual system of vocational training.
 The German dual vocational training model, which was implemented for the first time for two professions in summer 2014 under the auspices of the bilateral chamber of commerce, is actively supported by a number of major German companies and has since been further expanded.
-The partners in this pilot project are the German-Malaysian Institute (GMI), which was set up with substantial support from what was then the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) – now the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) – in 1991 and the Penang Skills Development Center.
+The partners in this pilot project are the German-Malaysian Institute (GMI), which was set up with substantial support from what was then the Deutsche Gesellschaft für Technische Zusammenarbeit (GTZ) – now the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) – in 1991 and the Penang Skills Development Centre.
 The GMI offers practical and theoretical vocational training courses under one roof for currently almost 3,000 graduates.

 This text is intended as a source of basic information.
 It is regularly updated.
-No liability can be accepted for the accuracy or completeness of its Contents.
+No liability can be accepted for the accuracy or completeness of its contents.